Fractal

 • Compiler design.

-Engineers trained in Fractal Programming become “full system developers” who, as individual developers, replace scores of engineers in a traditional enterprise class software deployment.
+Engineers trained in Fractal Computing become “full system developers” who, as individual developers, replace scores of engineers in a traditional enterprise class software deployment.

 Software systems that once took 18 months to 36 months to build with large teams, can now be delivered in a single business quarter, with a few full system developers, at the fraction of the cost.